Pro Bono Projects

 - Family Matters (H) Handle a family law case or become a family law mentor.
 Volunteer attorneys new to the practice of family law agree to accept a simple uncontested divorce case and are matched with an experienced family law attorney.
 Mentor attorneys agree to mentor up to four mentees, provide practice tips, expertise, and sample forms and pleadings.

-- Low Income Taxpayer Clinic (H, NP, P) Assist eligible clients with their income tax issues, including ID theft and innocent spouse relief.
+- Low Income Taxpayer Panel (H, NP, P) Assist eligible clients with their income tax issues, including ID theft and innocent spouse relief.

 - YLD Family Forms Clinic (H, L) Help pro se family law litigants complete family law forms one evening each month, 5:30 - 8:30 p.m., at the George Edgecomb Courthouse.
 This is a collaborative project with the HCBA Young Lawyers Division.